ml-archive/sourcery-templates/README.md

 | `ignoreJSONConvertible` | Prevents the property from being included in the generated `JSONConvertible` code.|

 # Tests
-The templates are related to unit testing with XCTest.
+These templates are related to unit testing with XCTest.

 ## LinuxMain
 Generates a static `allTests` for every `XCTestCase` and registers them in the `LinuxMain.swift`.